gabrielecanepa/HTMLStart/README.md

 The generate document contains:

-- The _reccomend minimum_ to make the document work properly on any device, showing a title and a description of the page
+- The **reccomend minimum** to make the document work properly on any device, showing a title and a description of the page
-- All the essential _Open Graph_ and _Twitter_ tags that enable any web page to become a rich object in a social context
+- All the essential **Open Graph** and **Twitter** tags that enable any web page to become a rich object in a social context
-- A complete reference that will help you show your _icon_ on every browser and device
+- A complete reference that will help you show your **favicon** on every browser and device
-- _Link and scripts_ sample tags (with minified Bootstrap and FontAwesome) following best practices to help the document load faster
+- **Link and scripts** sample tags (with minified Bootstrap and FontAwesome) following best practices to help the document load faster

 ## Install